 This principles comes from two moral ideals, freedom vs. virtue.
 The dualism and opposition of these equally significant aspects of human reasoning creates problems for just moral decision-making.
 Freedom to choose how to think and act is a necessity for the creativity and inspiration of ideals and healthy living in our diverse communities.
 Virtue is what we most want to achieve, lives composed of decisions which align with our individual codes and that we can be proud of.

 However, as in all of ethics there are always exceptions to any concept of moral reasoning.
-As individual and sovereign beings within the community, moral freedom can result in collective atrocities such as genocide.
+As individual and sovereign beings within the community, absolute freedom can trample rights, resulting in collective atrocities such as genocide.
 At the same time, a universal definition of virtue may be impossible to decide upon.

 Considering these walls to absolute righteousness in moral reasoning, I decide to trust the absolute wisdom of experience, my own experience or others.
 The truth of experience will be the arbiter of any judgments made on morality, i.e. after the decision has been made and the consequences observed, the moral justification can be discerned and more importantly, learned from.
 I believe life should be a perpetual learning experience, in which we internalize the essence of our past, good or bad, and move on improved and better for experiencing it.
 Additionally, we can avoid the pitfalls others have already experienced through earnest observations.